 United States-Based Staff (IJDH)

-Betsey Chace, Development & Operations Manager, first joined IJDH as a volunteer in 2011.
+Betsey Chace, Director of Development, first joined IJDH as a volunteer in 2011.
 She handled IJDH finance and operations through 2012 and took on fundraising responsibilities in April 2013, as well as communications.
 She has 20 years of social justice and social service experience, including finance work at Partners In Health, grants and financial management at the Brigham and Women’s Hospital Division of Global Health Equity and program coordination at the Massachusetts Office for Refugees and Immigrants.
 Betsey holds an MBA from the MIT Sloan School of Management and a BA in East Asian Studies from Wesleyan University.
 She has lived and worked in China, Mozambique and Brazil.
 She is fluent in Portuguese, used to speak Mandarin and French and has learned some Kreyol.
 Betsey@ijdh.org

 Beatrice Lindstrom., Esq., IJDH Staff Attorney, joined the team in September 2010 as a Lawyers’ Earthquake Response Network (LERN) Fellow at the BAI.
 While in Haiti, she managed grassroots participation in the Universal Periodic Review and contributed to the Health and Human Rights in Prisons Project and the Housing Rights Advocacy Project.
 As a Staff Attorney with IJDH, Beatrice works primarily on litigation seeking accountability from the U.N. for its role in causing Haiti’s cholera outbreak.
 Prior to joining BAI/IJDH, Beatrice worked on economic and social rights and the human rights obligations of the private sector in a variety of contexts.
 Her experiences include litigating human rights in U.S. courts and working on access-to-justice issues for the U.N.
 Special Representative on Business and Human Rights.
 Beatrice is a graduate of New York University School of Law, where she was a Root Tilden Kern public interest scholar, and she holds an undergraduate degree in political science and economics from Emory University.
 Beatrice speaks English, Swedish, Korean, French, and Haitian Creole.
 Beatrice@ijdh.org